BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 There is also a standard linux x64 build that can be used for Ubuntu ect.

 ## Plans
 Add weather maps end point https://openweathermap.org/api/weathermaps

 Add the air polution end point https://openweathermap.org/api/air-pollution

-Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) and build in weather maps end point https://openweathermap.org/api/weathermaps
+Make an actual user interface maybe with [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui)